microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/beta/docs/New-MgBetaTenantRelationshipManagedTenantAuditEvent.md

 `BODYPARAMETER <IMicrosoftGraphManagedTenantsAuditEvent>`: auditEvent
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Activity <String>]`: A string which uniquely represents the operation that occurred.
+  - `[Activity <String>]`: A string that uniquely represents the operation that occurred.
 Required.
 Read-only.
-  - `[ActivityDateTime <DateTime?>]`: The time when the activity ocurred.
+  - `[ActivityDateTime <DateTime?>]`: The time when the activity occurred.
 Required.
 Read-only.
   - `[ActivityId <String>]`: The identifier of the activity request that made the audit event.
 Required.
 Read-only.
-  - `[Category <String>]`: A category which represents a logical grouping of activities.
+  - `[Category <String>]`: A category that represents a logical grouping of activities.
 Required.
 Read-only.
   - `[HttpVerb <String>]`: The HTTP verb that was used when making the API request.
 Required.
 Read-only.
   - `[IPAddress <String>]`: The IP address of where the activity was initiated.
 This may be an IPv4 or IPv6 address.
 Required.
 Read-only.
   - `[InitiatedByAppId <String>]`: The identifier of the app that was used to make the request.
 Required.
 Read-only.